Brandon-Moye/Queen-of-Cards/README.md

 Data for each user is stored in the Realtime Database and renders when the user is logged in

-Every contestant has a uid that is pushed to the Realtime database upon selection
+Every contestant has a uid that is pushed and stored on the Realtime database upon selection

 # Queen of Cards 🏁